-Town of Cunningham is a member of the Township Officials of Illinois Risk Management Association (TOIRMA), an insurance pool whose members are all Illinois townships.
+The Township is a member of the Township Officials of Illinois Risk Management Association (TOIRMA), an insurance pool whose members are all Illinois townships.
 TOIRMA provides risk management services and insures all the Township's property, general liability, automobile, employee dishonesty, and excess liability claims up to specified limits.